-If a new, privately operated sewage treatment plant is proposed, a description of the treatment plant's sizing and processes should be included, as well as an assessment of potential environmental impacts on the water body to which the plant's effluent would be discharged, including whether the plant would affect its water quality.
-The methodology for assessing effects on water quality is described below in Section 330, "Detailed Assessment Methods," and in Chapter 11, "Natural Resources."
+If a new, privately operated sewage treatment plant is proposed, include a description of the treatment plant's sizing and processes, as well as an assessment of potential environmental impacts on the waterbody to which the plant's effluent would be discharged, including whether the plant would affect its water quality.
+The methodology for assessing effects on water quality is described below in Section 330, "Detailed Analysis Techniques," and in Chapter 1, "Natural Resources."
 For projects that would affect existing private treatment plants with valid SPDES permits, the analysis typically focuses on whether the plant would have adequate capacity to treat the additional wastewater generated by the project.
-If a new, privately operated pumping station is proposed, a capacity analysis demonstrating that the receiving collection system has adequate capacity should be provided.
+If a new, privately operated pumping station is proposed, an analysis demonstrating that the receiving collection system has adequate capacity should be provided.